-Previous roles include Strategic Advisor Communications and Engagement with NSW Health where she led preventive health campaigns on overweight and obesity, HIV, STIs and hepatitis.
-Samara was also Director Communications with the NSW Food Authority where she led communication strategies, digital channels, crisis communications and education campaigns.
+Her previous roles include Strategic Advisor Communications and Engagement with NSW Health leading preventive health campaigns on overweight and obesity, HIV, STIs and hepatitis.
+While Director Communications with the NSW Food Authority she led communication strategies, digital channels, crisis communications and education campaigns.

 2017 Public Relations Institute Golden Target Award (NSW, Highly Commended): RAAF Plan Jericho